-- Clear the underfloor of obstructions such as stored timber or rubbish and ensure vents are uncovered.
+- clear the underfloor of obstructions such as stored timber or rubbish and ensure vents are uncovered

-- Check the clearance of wall claddings above the adjacent ground as this can also contribute to a lack of ventilation.
+- check the clearance of wall claddings above the adjacent ground as this can also contribute to a lack of ventilation

-- If ground levels outside the house are higher than under the house, lower them to allow increased ventilation and reduce the chance of water ponding under the house.
+- if ground levels outside the house are higher than under the house, lower them to allow increased ventilation and reduce the chance of water ponding under the house.

-If the dampness persists after you have addressed these issues, you may need to cover the ground with heavy-duty polythene to prevent moisture evaporating from under the house and making its way into your home.
+You may need to cover the ground with heavy-duty polythene to prevent moisture evaporating from under the house and making its way into your home.

 Make sure the polythene is taped at the joints and trimmed neatly at perimeter walls and around piles to ensure it is a snug fit.
 Weigh it down to stop it from moving.